base/base/crates/op-succinct/book/deploy/smart-contract.md

+# Deploy Smart Contracts

+The first step in deploying OP Succinct is to deploy a Solidity smart contract that will verify ZKPs of OP derivation (OP's name for their state transition function) and contain the latest state root of your rollup.

-## ZK Contracts
+## Overview

-The `contracts/` directory consists of two things:
+The `contracts/` directory has the relevant smart contracts and deployment scripts for this step.
+In particular, it contains:

-1) The `ZKL2OutputOracle.sol` contract, a diff of Optimism's `L2OutputOracle.sol` contract with the necessary changes to support ZK validity proofs.
+1) The `ZKL2OutputOracle.sol` contract which verifies a ZKP of OP derivation, and is a small of Optimism's `L2OutputOracle.sol` contract with the necessary changes to support ZK validity proofs.

 2) The `ZKUpgrader.s.sol` script, which deploys the `ZKL2OutputOracle.sol` implementation contract, upgrades an existing `L2OutputOracleProxy` to point to it, and initializes the new contract with values from `zkconfig.json`.

+[TODO: insert a diagram of how all the OP stack contracts interact with the ZKL2OutputOracle.sol]

+## Deployment

+### Upgrading an existing `L2OutputOracle.sol`

+### Deploying `ZKL2OutputOracle.sol`

+### ...
 3) The `ZKDeployer.s.sol` script, which deploys the `ZKL2OutputOracle.sol` implementation contract, upgrades an existing `L2OutputOracleProxy` to point to it, and initializes the new contract with values from `zkconfig.json`.

 ## Deploy Fresh Proxy